Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Conclusion

 \section{Conclusion}

-New stochastic localization algorithms are proposed for large-scale discrete convex simulation optimization problems.
-All simulation algorithms are theoretically guaranteed to identify a solution that has close objective values with the optimal up the the given precision with high probability.
-Also, the efficiency of proposed algorithms is characterized by the upper bound of the expected simulation cost.
-Specifically, in the one-dimensional case, we propose an enhanced adaptive sampling method, which has an expected simulation cost asymptotically independent of the problem scale and attains the best achievable performance.
-For the multi-dimensional case, stochastic cutting-plane methods are designed by extending deterministic cutting-plane methods.
-The expected simulation cost is proved to have only logarithmic or no dependence on the Lipschitz constant.
-In addition, numerical results on both artificial and real-world models verify our theoretical findings and provide insights on which algorithm to use based on real-application settings.
+In this paper, algorithms based on the idea of localization are proposed for large-scale convex discrete optimization via simulation problems.
+The simulation-optimization algorithms are theoretically guaranteed to identify a solution whose corresponding objective value is close to the optimal objective value up to a given precision with high probability.
+Moreover, the efficiency of the developed algorithms is evaluated by obtaining upper bounds on the expected simulation cost.
+Specifically, in the one-dimensional case, we propose the shrinking uniform sampling method, which has an expected simulation cost as $O[ \epsilon^{-2}(\log(N) + \log(1/\delta))]$, which attains the best achievable performance under the asymptotic criterion \citep{kaufmann2016complexity}, i.e., when $\delta \rightarrow 0$.
+For the multi-dimensional case, we combine the idea of localization with subgradient information.
+The dimension reduction algorithm is designed using a new framework to extend deterministic cutting-plane methods.
+The expected simulation cost is proven to be upper bounded by a constant that is independent of the Lipschitz constant.
+In addition, all proposed algorithms do not require prior knowledge about the Lipschitz constant.
+Finally, an adaptive algorithm is designed to avoid the requirement that the variance of the noise should be estimated a priori.
+Numerical results on both synthetic and queueing models demonstrate that the proposed algorithms have better performances compared to benchmark methods especially when the problem scale is large.

 \ECSwitch

 \ECHead{Proofs of Statements}